-Tracy Chao is in her second year as an assistant coach on the College of Charleston women's soccer team.
+Tracy Chao is in her third year as an assistant coach on the College of Charleston women's soccer team.
 Chao came to CofC with a wealth of experience in a wide variety of roles which will tremendously help the Cougars continue to reach new heights.

 "I am very excited about this opportunity," said Chao.
 "This is an amazing time to be a Cougar and part of this amazing family.
 I look forward to being a part of this tradition and taking this program to the next level where we will contend for not only Southern Conference titles but national championships and beyond."